hbumjj/ECoG-processing/README.md

 - Each trial (Measuring by stimulation) consist of 2 sec (-0.3 pre-stimulation and +1.699 post-stimulation)
 - remove noise using Synchronizing averaging (ensemble averaging)
 - 8 stimulations ('Ears: 1', 'Eyes: 2', 'Throat: 3', 'Nose: 4', 'Sam: 5', 'Oh: 6', 'Gu: 7', 'Ship: 9')
+- Stimulating words and information on the stimulation time point is recored in the third column of the ECoG File

 Auditory evoked potential (AEP) according to the stimulus word is obtained and compared